anatcaramba/LTL-SAT-Solver-by-Reynolds-Tableaux/README.md

 You can now apply function "sat" on any LTL formula by typing:
 ` let _ = sat(phi) ;; `

-There are several tests in the subfolder;
-To execute all the tests, run the command

-`dune exec `

-# Features

-The solver supports LTL formulas of the following format:
-...

 Since the procedure is complete (for a proof, see for example [this report](./report.pdf)), the solver will always give an output.